mopidy/mopidy/docs/clients/mpd.rst

 query to Mopidy, and then does the rest of the filtering itself on the client side.
 Since Spotify has a collection of millions of tracks and they only return the first 100 hits for any search query, searching for two-letter combinations seldom returns any useful results.
-See :issue:`1` and the matching `Sonata bug`_ for details.
+See :issue:`1` and the closed `Sonata bug`_ for details.

 .. _Sonata bug: http://developer.berlios.de/feature/?func=detailfeature&feature_id=5038&group_id=7323